Northumberland: As a county

-Physical geography
+Geography

 Northumberland has a diverse physical geography.
 It is low and flat near the North Sea coast and increasingly mountainous towards the northwest.
 Being in the far north of England, above 55° latitude, and having many areas of high land, Northumberland is one of the coldest areas of the country.
 But as the county lies on the east coast, it has relatively low rainfall, with the highest amounts falling on the high land in the west.

 About a quarter of the county forms the Northumberland National Park, an area of outstanding landscape that has largely been protected from development and agriculture.
 The park stretches south from the Scottish border and includes Hadrian's Wall.
 Most of the park is over 240 m above sea level.
 The Northumberland Coast is also a designated Area of Outstanding Natural Beauty (AONB).
 A small part of the North Pennines AONB is also in the county.